-To ensure uniformity in extra class, the weight of the heaviest 10 pieces of dried apricots should not exceed two times the weight of the lightest 10 pieces of dried apricots.
+To ensure uniformity in extra class, the weight of the heaviest 10 pieces of dried apricots of the same size code should not exceed two times the weight of the lightest 10 pieces of dried apricots of the same size code.

-In all classes, a total of 20 percent may be of the next larger or next smaller size.

 B. By diameter: